 Spotify has been in the music streaming game for a long time now and it’s probably the first service that comes in mind when we think about the music streaming apps.
 It has some smart features and huge collection.
 Spotify is the first company to launch a music subscription service and offered high-quality music to the premium members.
 Their quality of 320 Kbps has even attracted the Apple Music users and thus Spotify has got a staggering premium customer base of over 100 million,

 On the other hand, music has been a great business for Amazon.
-They have sold millions of MP3s over the years and expanding their catalogue from 2 million songs to an unbelievable 50 million.
+They have sold millions of MP3s over the years and expanding their catalog from 2 million songs to an unbelievable 50 million.
 The rise in popularity of devices like Amazon Echo and Alexa is attracting lots of audiophiles to Amazon Music service.

 Before going into Amazon Music Vs Spotify, it’s important to know a bit about the 2 distinctive music services that Amazon offers.